 Scolarships and research grants

-The Natixis Foundation for Research & Innovation awards grants to Ph.D students and funds university research work.
+The Natixis Foundation for Research & Innovation awards grants to Ph.D students and provides funding to university research projects.

 Conditions for complementary research funding